Course Outline

 Day 3

-- Filtering traffic: Display filters (preparing "in-flight" filters, macros), following stream.
+- Filtering traffic: Display filters (preparing "in-flight" filters, macros), following streams.

 -